2025-2026 registration closed. New season schedule/registration coming this spring!

 If you are an intermediate to advanced adult dancer (ages 18+) and interested in dropping in to these classes, you can!

-Click the link below, create a portal with us, and register for the class of your choice under the "adult classes" drop down button.
+Click the link below, create a portal with us, and register for the class of your choice under the "workshop and master classes" drop down button.

 *Including intermediate to advanced adults ages 18+